triton-inference-server/model_analyzer/docs/config.md

 # Number of trials without improvement before triggering early exit when using Optuna
 [ optuna_early_exit_threshold: <int> | default: 10]

-# Use the concurrency formula instead of searching the concurrency space in Optuna search mode
+# Use the concurrency formula (2 * batch size * instance group count) instead of searching the concurrency when using Optuna
 [ use_concurrency_formula: <bool> | default: false]

 # Disables the sweeping of concurrencies for the top-N models after quick/optuna search completion